What Is DEET And How Does It Repel Bugs

 • When applied accurately, Diethyltoluamid forms a vapor barrier at the surface of the skin that discourages mosquitoes from landing on the skin.
 A study in 2019 indicated that neurons on the tarsi of mosquitoes respond to DEET.
 As a result, mosquitoes are repelled upon contact.
 It specifies that DEET functions as a contact repellent.

-How long a certain product protects also depends on the active ingredient content, the type of application, and environmental factors.
+The duration of protection depends on concentration, application dose, and the environment.
 If the temperature is high or the humidity is high, the effectiveness decreases.
 Sweating also reduces effectiveness.

 The Centers for Disease Control and Prevention recommended that 30–50% DEET be used to stop the spread of pathogens carried by insects.

-Insect repellents containing DEET have been approved for use on kids by EPA.
+Insect repellents containing DEET have been approved for use on kids.
 DEET- containing insect repellents can be used for children from up to two months and older.
 Products with lower concentrations should be preferred for use on children.
 It is safe for children but there are some guidelines to follow:

 • Repellents containing DEET should be used only once per day.